Performance & development reviews

 New academic staff who have been with the University for less than 1 year are not obligated to complete a PDR however it is recommended that you meet with your line manager to discuss future development.

 To be carried out annually, InfHR will contact research staff and their line managers at least two months in advance of the annual deadline for the PDRto allow time for the meeting to be scheduled and the paperwork completed.
-The deadline for completion is 30 June (extended to 31 July for 2021).
+The deadline for completion is 30 June.

 You are automatically assigned to your line manager (Principal Investigator) as your appraiser however you can request another suitable appraiser if you wish to do so.